Mbed-TLS/mbedtls/docs/use-psa-crypto.md

 You need to enable `MBEDTLS_USE_PSA_CRYPTO` if you want TLS 1.3 to use PSA everywhere.

+**Important note:** Even with this option disabled, some modules may still use PSA Crypto.
+However, it is then their responsibility to make sure it's safe to do so; in particular those modules do not require `psa_crypto_init()` to be called.
+So, enabling `MBEDTLS_USE_PSA_CRYPTO` basically means:
+- as a user, you promise to call `psa_crypto_init()` before using any function from PK, X.509 or TLS;
+- in return, those modules will use PSA Crypto as much as possible (see exceptions belos).
+Conversely, not enabling this option means you have no obligation to call `psa_crypto_init()` (unless as documented by other options  such as TLS 1.3), but modules can still decide to use PSA if they can determine it is available and initialized.

 New APIs / API extensions
 -------------------------